 Where: Commissioners Meeting Room of the Charles County Government Building in La Plata, MD

-What Will Happen: Charles County planners and Dominion will give a presentation about the project and application for a special exception at the first two hearings (in July and September).
+What Will Happen: Charles County planners and Dominion gave their presentations about the project and application for a special exception at the first two hearings (in July and September).
 (Planning has recommended approval with conditions.)
 Our lawyer cross-examined Dominion’s witnesses.
 At the end of the September 12 hearing, our first two witnesses presented testimony and evidence.
-The County and/or Dominion might choose to cross-examine our witnesses.
-Next members of the public will have a chance to speak.
-Folks will probably be allotted three minutes each.
+On October 24, sign up to speak as soon as you arrive.
+AMP Creeks will finish presenting our witnesses, and then the public gets to testify.
+Please speak!
+Folks are allotted three minutes each.
 Please write down your testimony and practice ahead of time — three minutes goes fast!
 (Help with what to say will be listed below soon!)

 Not sure what to say in your three minutes?
 Here are some suggestions.